Cos de l'article

 Politics.
 (Yangon, Myanmar, 1945)

 Inspired by the pacifist Gandhi and his Buddhist faith, Aung San Suu Kyi calls for a revolution of the spirit based on the recognition of the need for dialogue and compassion for the humble.
 As a result of their peaceful activities in 1989 was under house arrest and remains in this situation.
 He took the helm of the National League for Democracy, which won the 1990 election by absolute majority.
 Military officials, however, refused to take into account this result, so that his party could not form a civilian government.
 Aung San Suu Kyi, subject to close scrutiny, he preferred to stay with his people witnessing to their faith in the idea of goodness and justice.
-In 1991 he received the Nobel Peace Prize for his nonviolent struggle in defense of democracy and human rights.
+In 1991 he received the Nobel Peace Prize for his nonviolent struggle in defence of democracy and human rights.

 Doctor.
 (Mawlamyaing, Myanmar, 1959)